-This is one of those topics that the more you know about it, the more you’re able to observe it for yourself and then draw your own conclusions.
+Energy is one of those woo-woo topics that seems silly at first but the more you know about it, the more you’re able to observe it for yourself and then draw your own conclusions.
 I certainly wasn’t conscious of my own energy body until recently in my life.
 But when I look back now, I can identify things that I did where I was basically playing within the energy of my self and my surroundings.
 Like dancing at raves.
 Or spending time sitting in a forest.

 As I’ve studied yoga, Ayurveda and reiki, my ability to tune in and work with energy has expanded so that it’s become a useful tool in my life and a way for me to help others.
 My woo-woo meter has adapted accordingly and I can now talk about energy and energy work like it’s a normal thing.
 Because, it is!

 I’m going to use yoga philosophy to talk about this topic, although many other models exist, from across cultures and throughout history.
 But I know yoga best, so here’s a quick rundown.

 The physical body is the densest form of the self.
 It’s the flesh and bones and physiology.
 It consists of the food layer (anamaya kosha) because it’s literally made of what you eat!
 Physical and biological forces act upon it.

 The energy body reflects the anatomy of the physical body.
 For example, your brain corresponds with your mind (manomaya kosha) and your nervous system corresponds with energetic channels called chakras and nadis.
 They act like a road system through which your life energy flows.
 Your thoughts and deeper conscious activity happen here.